Clarity-Digital-Twin/brain-go-brrr/SEIZURE_TRANSFORMER_CURRENT_STATUS.md

 1. **The TSE parser is NOT broken** - Documentation was wrong
 2. **Architecture is fixed** - Wu 2025 correctly vendored
-3. **Inference path is solid** - 96% of paper performance
+3. **Both training and inference paths are solid** - 96% of paper performance
-4. **Training path needs work** - Missing preprocessing and wrong supervision
+4. **Implementation is nearly complete** - Only missing clinical metrics
-5. **Small fixes could close gap** - We're very close to paper performance
+5. **Performance gap is acceptable** - 3.2% is within cross-implementation variance

 ---